JNRowe/versionah/doc/faq.rst

 How do I add version data to my project’s :file:`README`?
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The way I manage it, using :program:`versionah`, is by having a :ref:`custom template <template_naming-label>` for such a project.
+The way I manage it, using |progref|, is by having a :ref:`custom template
+<template_naming-label>` for such a project.

-The only templating requirement :program:`versionah` has is that ``{{ magic }}`` is included *somewhere*.
+The only templating requirement |progref| has is that ``{{ magic }}`` is included *somewhere*.
 This means you can use a custom template that includes your full :file:`README` data, and generate the distributed :file:`README` from that.
 Consider it the :file:`README.in` approach you’ve probably used with GNU autotools, and it makes perfect sense.

 Will you support other version formats?
 '''''''''''''''''''''''''''''''''''''''